 To maintain stability, equal forces must be applied throughout the basha.
 Ensuring that the forces applied are equal prevents creases from forming.
 Creases collect water which weighs down and compromises the structural integrity of the basha.
 Furthermore, our Troop uses military-grade groundsheets further reinforced by 3M hydrophobic coating to ensure sheets are truly waterproof.

 Maintaining and organising their equipment were also heavily emphasised to the Scouts.

 Firstly, the condition of the equipment is a key factor in pitching a basha capable of withstanding the elements.
 If the bamboo is cracked, or the comms-cord is frayed or knotted, the basha would not hold up even if it was built perfectly.

 Secondly, organising the equipment neatly ensures that any equipment can be found easily and prevents any equipment from being lost.
 This is important during camps as any equipment lost cannot be replaced.

 Learning by example

-By then, the scouts were all well-versed in building a basha and should not be idle when they accomplish their given task.
+By then, the Scouts were all well-versed in building a basha and should not be idle when they accomplish their given task.
 They should be aware of their surroundings and have the initiative to provide support to others or continue with other parts of the basha.
-This was so that the PL would not overextend himself and optimises every second of time.
+This was so that the PL would not overextend himself and optimise every second of time.

-The scouts learned to stay calm under such instances and to be observant and aware of their surroundings for any equipment on the ground.
+The Scouts learnt to stay calm under such instances and to be observant and aware of their surroundings for any equipment on the ground.
 This experience would be beneficial to them, should such a scenario happen in a proper camp.

 Below is the link to Catholic High Scout Troop - Camp Development - Basha Tent Demonstration video: